Andy Murray: Early and personal life

 Murray was born with a bipartite patella, a condition in which the kneecap remains as two separate bones instead of fusing together in early childhood.
 It was not diagnosed until he was aged 16.
 He has been seen holding his knee due to the pain caused by the condition and has withdrawn from tournaments because of it.

 In February 2013, Murray bought Cromlix House hotel near Dunblane for £1.8 million.
 The hotel had been closed since 2012, but Murray reopened it in April 2014.
 Later that month Murray was awarded the freedom of Stirling and received an Honorary Doctorate from the University of Stirling in recognition of his services to tennis.

 Murray began dating Kim Sears, daughter of player-turned-coach Nigel Sears, in 2005.
 Their engagement was announced in November 2014, and they married on 11 April 2015 at Dunblane Cathedral.
 The couple previously lived in Oxshott, Surrey, but in 2022, moved to nearby Leatherhead.
 The newly constructed house will accommodate their young family, consisting of their son and three daughters; the youngest, a girl, was born in March 2021.

 Murray has been repeatedly vocal in his support for women players and coaches.
 He is also a vocal supporter of LGBT+ rights and supports same-sex marriage.
 In June 2020, he also lent his support to the Black Lives Matter movement, when he and fellow players took a knee during the Schroders Battle of the Brits exhibition tournament.

 In May 2025, Murray's net worth was estimated to be £110 million by the Sunday Times Rich List.

+In March 2026, Murray became a shareholder in the golf attire brand Manors.